yyusufcoskun/Economyxim/README.md

 # Economyxim: Agent-Based Economic Simulation

 ## Overview

-Economyxim is an agent-based economic simulation that models the interactions between firms and households in a market economy.
-The simulation focuses on how firms make decisions about production, pricing, and staffing in response to market conditions, and how these decisions affect household consumption patterns.
+Economyxim is an agent-based model (ABM) that simulates a mixed economy with interactions between firms, households, and government.
+The simulation focuses on emergent market behaviors such as price adjustments, inventory management, employment decisions, and consumer spending patterns.
+By modeling microeconomic behaviors of individual agents, the simulation explores how these lead to macroeconomic outcomes like market equilibrium, price adjustments, and inventory dynamics.

 ## Features
 - **Firm Agents**: Simulate individual firms that: